wp-plugins/cpt-bootstrap-carousel/readme.txt

 3. Example output.
 Requires Bootstrap CSS and Javascript to be loaded (see documentation).

 == Changelog ==

+= 1.9 =
+* Prevented the help tab from displaying on pages other than Carousel Items
+* Made the output buffer cleaning only happen if we have images (thanks @ChrisLomax)
+* Tidied up some warnings generated when WP_DEBUG was true
+* New settings option to rely on data-attributes only, without any Javascript chunks
+* Split the plugin into multiple files to make code easier to maintain
+* Re-wrote the settings page to make things clearer
+* Added new feature to have a link button instead of clickable slider image
+* Bugfix: Carousel items with links using background images now work.

 = 1.8.1 =
 * Bugfix.
 Apologies to anyone who ran into it and thanks to kylewhenderson for the spot.